cognitiveprince/paradox_docs/getting started.md

     Step 5.
 Press the button present in the clock block and you will get the output in the terminal.
 1. Matrix

     Step 1.
 Take the matrix block.

     Step 2.
 Enter the values of the matrix.

     Step 3.
-Take the print or result or show matrix block.
+Take the print, result or show matrix block.

     Step 4.
 Connect the blocks.